MyHeritage: Products and services

 MyHeritage's products and services exist in the spheres of web, mobile, and downloadable software.
 The company's website, MyHeritage.com, works on a freemium business model.
 It is free to sign up and begin building family trees and making matches.
 The website will provide excerpts from historical records and newspapers, or from other family trees, but in order to read full versions of those documents, or confirm relationships, the user will have to have a paid subscription.
 Members of the Church of Jesus Christ of Latter-day Saints are eligible for free accounts due to the aforementioned partnership between MyHeritage and FamilySearch.
 Additionally, only paid users can contact other members.

 As of 2015, the MyHeritage online database contained 6.3 billion historical records, including census, birth, marriage, death, military, and immigration documents, along with historical newspapers.
-In 2020 number of historical records has reached 12 billion.
+In 2020 number of historical records has reached 12 billion, and by April 2023, the total number of historical records available has increased to 19.4 billion.
 The SuperSearch feature allows users to search through the site's entire catalog of historical records to find information about potential family members.
 Users may also upload photos to their family trees.
 MyHeritage's mobile app is available for iOS and Android devices and offers a range of similar features including the ability to view and edit family trees, research historical databases, and capture and share photos.